 Elevated pCO2 treatment

 Partial pressure CO2 conditions were maintained at two different levels for the duration of the experiment (Figure 1A).
-Conditions representing present day (ambient) pCO2 concentrations were maintained at 424±45μatm corresponding to a pH of 8.01±0.04.
+Conditions representing present day (ambient) pCO2 concentrations were maintained at 424±45μatm (mean±SD) corresponding to a pH of 8.01±0.04.
 Elevated levels of pCO2 were maintained at 1146±312μatm corresponding to a pH 7.63±0.10 (Figure 1), which are within the projected changes expected to occur by 2100 (Caldeira and Wickett 2003).
 The greatest amount of variability was observed in samples taken during week 2 in which a spike in pCO2 was observed in the elevated treatment (Figure 1).
 No mortalities occurred as a result of the different CO2 treatment conditions.
 A summary of results from the carbonate chemistry sampling is provided in Table 3.

 Gene expression analysis